EmeryCSI/CSI-244W24_GuidedActivity7/README.md

 ### Step 1: Create a Mongo Collection for this application

 1. Navigate to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) log in.
-2. Create a new datbase called `userapi`
+2. Click on collections and create a new database called `userapi`

 ![Image showing mongodb.com creating a new database](Images/1.png)